Emigration of Jews from Nazi Germany and German-occupied Europe: Mandatory Palestine

+Between 1933 and 1943, Mandatory Palestine received approximately 120,000 Jewish refugees.
 The Zionist movement facilitated the rehabilitation of displaced Jews in Mandatory Palestine, which was a destination for 18000 Jews escaping the Nazi regime through the Balkans between 1937 and 1944.
 There were more than 16000 Jews who later were bound for Palestine on boats from the Romanian and Bulgarian ports on the Black Sea and often through Turkey for refueling.
 One ship, MV Struma, was sunk, presumably accidentally, by a Soviet Navy submarine, in what is referred to as the Struma disaster.
+The SS Dora, initially launched in 1898 as SS Vega, was used by Zionist organizations to transport 480 German Jewish refugees, landing in Palestine on 12 August 1939.

 Philippines

 Manuel Quezon, the president of the Philippines, under the Open Doors policy planned to accept Jewish refugees from Europe.
 Then a Commonwealth, the United States limited the number of Jews to be admitted to its colony.
 1200 Jews arrived in the Philippines from 1937 to 1941.

 United States

 The United States had about 27000 available visas in late 1938 for individuals for refugees.
 At that time, consulate offices outside the US were visited by 125000 applicants, and by June 1939, there had been more than 300000 applicants.
 This was far more than the US would allow into the country due to its immigration policy.
 The MS St. Louis sailed from Hamburg, Germany for Cuba, who had issued transit visas for more than 900 Jewish refugees, on a voyage that occurred from May to June 1939.
 Once the ship had arrived, the Cubans cancelled the refugees' visas.
 The ship was denied permission to land in the United States and Canada and it had to make a return voyage to Europe.
 Of 928 returning passengers, 288 were accepted by Britain, 366 survived the war on the continent, and 254 were murdered during the Holocaust.
 In 1944, the War Refugee Board (WRB) was established to assist tens of thousands of refugees, in coordination with the World Jewish Congress and the American Jewish Joint Distribution Committee, and an emergency shelter was established at Fort Ontario in New York, which housed almost 1000 refugees.
+Ultimately, however, the U.S. took in more European Jewish refugees in 1933-43 than any other country or territory, including Mandatory Palestine, accepting roughly 190,000.